by Carol Baxter

 From Carol's book The Peculiar Case of the Electric Constable.

-Join outlaw Captain Thunderbolt – aka Frederick Ward aka the “gentleman bushranger” – on a rollicking robbing ride across 1860s Australia as he exposes the mostly British and Irish cops as a bunch of bumbling incompetents.
+Join outlaw Frederick Wordsworth Ward – aka Captain Thunderbolt aka the Gentleman Bushranger – on a rollicking robbing ride across colonial New South Wales during the bushranging epidemic of the 1860s as he exposes the mostly British and Irish cops as bumbling incompetents.

 From Carol's book Captain Thunderbolt and His Lady, which is being turned into a TV series called Thunderbolt and Bugg.